Uncharted (film): Development

 On November 24, 2010, an interview with Mark Wahlberg was published by MTV with the actor discussing his involvement in the film adaptation of the popular franchise.
 He stated that Russell was currently writing the script and was excited for what he had in store, hoping to shoot in the middle of 2011: "I'm obviously in whatever David wants to do but the idea of it is so off the charts: Robert De Niro being my father, Joe Pesci being my uncle.
 It's not going to be the watered-down version, that's for sure."
 On May 26, 2011, it was reported that Russell had departed the film to direct Silver Linings Playbook.
 On July 6, Variety reported that Neil Burger was stepping in for Russell.
 Burger landed the offer after the studio and producers Avi Arad, Charles Roven, and Alex Gartner sparked to his new take on the film.
 Burger spoke out about the film in July, saying the following:

 We're re-writing the script from scratch[...] and until the screenplay is written you never know who's going to be acting in it or not.
 I think it's a great adventure, it has pretty great character at its core [but] there will be (balance) in this [film].
 [It's] one that is a very great adventure, and it's just a matter of pulling out the cool intense stuff that works for the film story, and making sure the story supports those elements and also makes us connected to the character.

 On August 23, 2012, Burger dropped out to work on Divergent and the studio hired the husband and wife team of Marianne and Cormac Wibberley to rewrite the film.
 In an interview with IGN, Seth Rogen and Evan Goldberg said they were asked to write the film multiple times, but declined all of them.
 On February 4, 2014, Deadline reported that Seth Gordon would direct the film with the latest script being written by David Guggenheim.
 Production was set to begin in early 2015.
 The film was originally scheduled for release on June 10, 2016.
 On November 12, 2014, the studio hired Mark Boal to write the film.
 After Wahlberg, Chris Pratt was approached to portray Nathan Drake, but he declined the offer.
+Jamie Dornan also tested for the role.
 On June 24, 2015, Seth Gordon left the project to work on Baywatch.